tristankyst/hello-world/README.md

 hello this is someone struggling to set up a repository even when following the damn tutorial step by step

-this is a change to test git pull
+this is a change to test push from console